329719386/Adaptive-WaterMamb-/README.md

 # Adaptive-WaterMamb-
 TWF: A Two-Stage Water Body Extraction Framework
-The code will be provided as soon as possible after the paper is accepted
+The code will be provided as soon as possible